-Not only is walking ideal for all ages and fitness levels, it’s free to do and offers lots of health benefits.
+Step right up – it’s time to get walking on a regular basis to improve your health and wellbeing.
+Not only is walking ideal for all ages and fitness levels, it’s free to do.

 Walking can also contribute to the Ministry of Health’s recommended amount of physical activity per week for adults and children.